wasmCloud/wasmCloud/examples/rust/components/blobby/README.md

 This component (we like to call it "Little Blobby Tables") is a simple file server showing the basic CRUD operations of the `wasi:blobstore` contract.

-Not only is this actor an example, it is also a fully-functional, HTTP-based fileserver that can be fronted with any HTTP server implementation and any blobstore implementation (i.e. you could store the uploaded files on a filesystem or in an s3 compatible store).
+Not only is this component an example, it is also a fully-functional, HTTP-based fileserver that can be fronted with any HTTP server implementation and any blobstore implementation (i.e. you could store the uploaded files on a filesystem or in an s3 compatible store).